MDIL-SNU/SevenNet/sevenn/pair_e3gnn/README.md

-We support the use of the Grimme's D3 dispersion (van der Waals) correction scheme accelerated by CUDA, which can be used within LAMMPS in conjunction with SevenNet.
+We support the LAMMPS pair style `d3` of the Grimme's D3 dispersion (van der Waals) correction scheme accelerated with CUDA, which can be used within LAMMPS in conjunction with SevenNet.

 **PLEASE NOTE:** Currently, this D3 code does not support GPU parallelism yet.
 So it can only be run on a single GPU.